 Climate implications of HFC use.
-The total global emission of HFCs expressed in terms of CO2-equivalent emissions has grown steadily since 2000, approaching 1 gigatonne CO2equivalent per year in 2016 (see Figure Q19-1).
-The primary emissions of HFCs are of HFC-134a as well as HFC-143a and HFC-125, which are widely used in blended refrigerants such as R404A (52% HFC-143a, 44% HFC-125, and 4% HFC-134a) and R410A (50% HFC-32, 50% HFC-134a).
-Recent growth in the emissions of HFCs is due in part to replacing HCFCs that are being phased out under the Montreal Protocol.
-Currently, the atmospheric abundances of HFCs contribute about 5% of climate forcing from all halocarbon compounds (see Figure Q17-2) and less than 1% of the total climate forcing from all other greenhouse gases (see Figure Q17-1).
-Projections based on current production and consumption patterns and future economic growth indicate that, without the Kigali Amendment, HFC emissions could reach around 5 gigatonnes CO2-equivalent per year by 2050 and nearly double that value by 2100.
+The total global emission of HFCs expressed in terms of CO2-equivalent emissions has grown steadily since 2000, equaling about 1 gigatonne CO2-equivalent per year in 2020 (see Figure Q19-1).
+The primary emissions of HFCs are of HFC-134a as well as HFC-143a, HFC-125 and HFC-32, which are widely used in blended refrigerants such as R404A (52% HFC-143a, 44% HFC-125, and 4% HFC-134a) and R410A (50% HFC-32, 50% HFC-125).
+Recent growth in the consumption (and emissions) of HFCs is due in part to replacing HCFCs that are being phased out under the Montreal Protocol with HFCs.
+In 2019, the atmospheric abundances of HFCs contributed about 10% of climate forcing from all halocarbon compounds (see Figure Q17-2) and less than 1% of the total climate forcing from all other long-lived greenhouse gases (see Figure Q17-1).
+Projections based on current production and consumption patterns and future economic growth indicate that, without the Kigali Amendment, HFC emissions could have reached around 5 gigatonnes CO2-equivalent per year by 2050 and nearly double that value by 2100 (see Figure Q19-1).
 This projected emission value for 2050 is about one half of the peak in CO2-equivalent emissions of ODSs in 1987 (see Figure Q18-1).
-Thus, in the absence of the Kigali Amendment, the projected growth in HFC emissions in the coming decades would offset
+Thus, in the absence of the Kigali Amendment, the projected growth in HFC emissions in the coming decades offsets a significant amount of the climate protection gained from reductions in ODS emissions under the Montreal Protocol.